awsdocs/aws-transfer-user-guide/doc_source/API_ListedUser.md

 Required: No

  ** HomeDirectoryType **   <a name="TransferFamily-Type-ListedUser-HomeDirectoryType"></a>
-The type of landing directory \(folder\) you want your users' home directory to be when they log into the server\.
+The type of landing directory \(folder\) that you want your users' home directory to be when they log in to the server\.
 If you set it to `PATH`, the user will see the absolute Amazon S3 bucket or EFS paths as is in their file transfer protocol clients\.
-If you set it `LOGICAL`, you need to provide mappings in the `HomeDirectoryMappings` for how you want to make Amazon S3 or EFS paths visible to your users\.
+If you set it `LOGICAL`, you need to provide mappings in the `HomeDirectoryMappings` for how you want to make Amazon S3 or Amazon EFS paths visible to your users\.
 Type: String
 Valid Values:` PATH | LOGICAL`
 Required: No

  ** Role **   <a name="TransferFamily-Type-ListedUser-Role"></a>
-Specifies the Amazon Resource Name \(ARN\) of the IAM role that controls your users' access to your Amazon S3 bucket or EFS file system\.
-The policies attached to this role determine the level of access that you want to provide your users when transferring files into and out of your Amazon S3 bucket or EFS file system\.
+The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that controls your users' access to your Amazon S3 bucket or Amazon EFS file system\.
+The policies attached to this role determine the level of access that you want to provide your users when transferring files into and out of your Amazon S3 bucket or Amazon EFS file system\.
 The IAM role should also contain a trust relationship that allows the server to access your resources when servicing your users' transfer requests\.
 The IAM role that controls your users' access to your Amazon S3 bucket for servers with `Domain=S3`, or your EFS file system for servers with `Domain=EFS`\.
 The policies attached to this role determine the level of access you want to provide your users when transferring files into and out of your S3 buckets or EFS file systems\.
 Type: String